All new Toyota Priuses come with a three-year/36,000-mile bumper-to-bumper warranty and a five-year/60,000-mile powertrain warranty from the factory.

 Factory warranties follow the vehicle, not the owner.
 So if you buy a 2-year-old car with 20,000 miles on it, you still have one year or 16,000 miles worth of factory bumper-to-bumper warranty remaining.

-Without significant savings, having to deal with a massive repair bill can be disastrous.
-A ConsumerAffairs investigation found that most drivers surveyed couldn't afford to pay cash for a $1,000 repair bill, and 13% of respondents had no way to deal with a bill that large — even with credit.
+Car repair bills can be financially disastrous.
+A ConsumerAffairs investigation found that most drivers surveyed couldn't afford to pay cash for a $1,000 repair bill.

 Auto warranties only pay for repairs and replacements of specifically covered parts that fail from normal wear and tear, not from damage or accidents.
 Repairs generally aren’t covered under warranty if you don’t properly maintain the vehicle or you make aftermarket modifications.